ARC2010 : ARC2010: Architectural Technology 2.2: Construction and Energy Efficiency

 - Teaching Location: Newcastle City Campus

-4. Explore the role of low or zero carbon design, passivhaus and active plus design on future buildings.
+*To explore the role of low or zero carbon design, Passivhaus and active plus design on future building construction practices with a particular focus on fabric first principles, energy conservation and the delivery of renewable energy.

 Outline Of Syllabus